Free 12,000-word report on tech’s impact on the media sector.

 Media futures in the digital age

-An in-depth 2017 analyst report by Chris Middleton, originally produced for Incisive Media* (see note at foot of this document), on how new technologies are transforming the media landscape, featuring exclusive research from Computing, independent analysis and insight, expert commentary, and one-to-one interviews with the CIOs of the FT, News UK, and Pearson, with contributions from senior spokespeople at Endemol Shine, Thomson Reuters, and more.
-The report also includes quotes from the CEOs of IBM, Microsoft, Salesforce.com, and 20th Century Fox, among others, along with 2017 research by international news agency, Reuters.
-And much more.
+An in-depth 2017 analyst report by Chris Middleton, originally produced for Incisive Media* (see note at foot of this document), on how new technologies are transforming the media landscape.
+It features independent analysis and insight, expert commentary, one-to-one interviews with the CIOs of the FT, News UK, and Pearson, and exclusive research from Computing.
+The report also includes contributions from senior spokespeople at Endemol Shine, Thomson Reuters, and more, with quotes from the CEOs of IBM, Microsoft, Salesforce.com, and 20th Century Fox.

 • Setting the scene: New people in a changing landscape

 • The customer in the social, multichannel world

 • A new world of voice and chat